Curriculum & Pedagogy Support

 Speaking & Workshops

 Looking for inspiration for a conference?
-I'd be happy to present a keynote address to inspire, challenge, and motivate your attendees to move from early childhood programming detached from nature to one embracing all of the elements of nature-based early childhood education.
-My goal with keynote addresses is to give you and your attendees the knowledge and skills to begin implementing ideas into your program immediately, while inspiring you to dream big about what the future might hold for your early childhood program.
+Rachel would be happy to present a keynote address to inspire, challenge, and motivate your attendees to move from early childhood programming detached from nature to one embracing all of the elements of nature-based early childhood education.
+Her goal with keynote addresses is to give you and your attendees the knowledge and skills to begin implementing ideas into your program immediately, while inspiring you to dream big about what the future might hold for your early childhood program.
 Contact us to book a date!
 Possible topics include, but are not limited to:

 Better Together: Strengthening Nature-Based Early Childhood Education Nature-based early childhood education (NbECE) is the integration of early childhood and environmental education, which makes an approach more powerful than the individual disciplines.
 In other words, they’re better together!
 Using a continuum of NbECE as the overarching framework, Rachel will provide the group with 5 ways we can come together as separate disciplines, and as individuals, to better the profession of nature-based early childhood education.
 You’ll leave smiling, energized, and ready to change the world!
 (Primary audience: nature-based early childhood educators; environmental educators; early childhood educators)